opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 userbase: 'ou=people,dc=example,dc=com'
 ```

-If the query is successful, the Security plugin retrieves the user name from the LDAP entry.
-You can specify which attribute from the LDAP entry the Security plugin should use as the user name:
+If the query is successful, the security plugin retrieves the user name from the LDAP entry.
+You can specify which attribute from the LDAP entry the security plugin should use as the user name:

 ```yml
 username_attribute: uid